 Puss and Saddleback Caterpillars: Insects That Sting Humans

 Some attractive caterpillars live in North America.
-Their colours and decorations are very impressive.
+Their colours and decorations are often very impressive.
 Some of these caterpillars sting, however, including puss and saddleback caterpillars.
 Observers should examine these insects without touching them or while wearing heavy-duty gloves (though gloves are not a guarantee of safety).

 The effects of caterpillar venom range from mild and short-lived to serious enough to require emergency medical attention.
 In some cases, a severe allergic reaction or respiratory distress may develop.
 The symptoms depend on the insect species involved, the amount of venom that a person absorbs, and the person's individual susceptibility to harm from the venom.

 The words venomous and poisonous are often used interchangeably.
 Technically, however, they mean different things.
 A quick way to remember this is the idea that venomous animals inject and poisonous ones secrete.